-PARIS – French President Nicolas Sarkozy on Sunday fiercely rejected reports that he was offered campaign funding from late Libyan leader Moammar Gadhafi, as new challenges piled up for Sarkozy a week before France's presidential runoff.
+PARIS – French President Nicolas Sarkozy on Sunday fiercely denied that he was offered campaign funding from late Libyan leader Moammar Gadhafi, as new challenges piled up against him a week ahead of the country's presidential runoff.

-Sarkozy also rebuffed leftist critics who compared his campaign rhetoric to that of France's Nazi collaborators, as ugly wartime memories surfaced in what has been a particularly bitter presidential race.
+Sarkozy also rebuffed leftist critics who compared his campaign rhetoric to that of France's Nazi collaborators, reviving ugly wartime memories in what has been a particularly bitter presidential race.

 Polls predict Sarkozy will lose the May 6 runoff to Socialist Francois Hollande, who promises government-funded jobs programs and higher taxes on the rich — pledges that resonate with a recession-weary electorate.

-Hollande's campaign team has urged judicial authorities to investigate, as has Segolene Royal, the runner-up in the 2007 race.
+Hollande's campaign team urged judicial authorities to investigate, as did Segolene Royal, the runner-up in the 2007 race.

-Supporters of the Socialist leader gathered Sunday for a rally in the French capital Paris, that some were already comparing to a victory party.
+Supporters of the Socialist leader gathered Sunday for a rally in Paris where Hollande said his presidency would be a "refusal of austerity."

 Earlier in the day, Hollande honored Jews deported during World War II, visiting a memorial and museum to the Holocaust in Paris and praising the museum's work as crucial "for Jews and for humanity."